tscanlin/developers.optimizely.com/src/content/javascript/reference/index.md

 These attributes, which we call dimensions, are persisted in the browser's local storage and can be used for targeting and analysis in experiment results.

 You can also use this function to identify a user with a unique userId.
 If you don't provide an ID, we'll automatically generate an anonymous ID and persist it in a cookie.
 Providing your own userId allows you to target lists of users by their ID and integrate offline data.

+#### Parameters

+- `type`: "user"
+- `userId` (string): Your unique identifier for a user, or null to use Optimizely's ID.
+- `dimensions` (object): Metadata about a user, e.g. their home state.
+Dimensions can be used for creating audiences (target "Californians") and analyzing results (see results broken down by state).
+Note that you can track at most 10 dimensions in A/B test results.

 #### Examples
 ```js